-ENG 357 Literature in English: 1945-Present Credits: 3
+ENG 357 Literature in English: 1945-Present Typically Offered: Fall (even-numbered years).

 Course Description: From poetry reacting to the horrors of the Holocaust to fiction produced by a global perspective and the approach of the millennium, the course explores literature of the moment as it attempts to understand this new (anti)period claiming to be an end to literary history.
 Emphasis is on British and American writers, but selections from other literatures in English will be included.
 Prerequisite(s): ENG 108 or ENG 112 and ENG 210 or ENG 220.